lucazav/binclass-tools/README.md

 test_predicted_proba = cls.predict_proba(X_test)[:,1]
 ```
 Let's generate some known graphs with the functions in the binclass-tools package to check the overall behavior of the model on the test set.
+Note that it's possible to customize the main title and choose whether to display the plotly bar mode through the parameters 'title' and 'show_display_modebar' in every graphical function of this library.

 We can start by visualizing the _Receiver Operating Characteristic (ROC) Curve_, using the following function, which also returns the value of the area under the curve: